mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 port=4006
 ```

 The client can now connect to port 4006 on the host where MaxScale runs.
 Statements sent using this connection will then be routed to one of the slaves in the server set defined in the Read Service.
-Exactly which is selected will be determined by balancing the number of connections to each of those whose current state is "Slave".
+Exactly which is selected will be determined by balancing the number of connections to each of those whose current state is *Slave*.

-Altering `router_options` to be `slave, master` would result in the connections being balanced between all the servers within the cluster.
+Altering `router_options` to be `slave,master` would result in the connections being balanced between all the servers within the cluster.

 It is assumed that the client will have a separate connection to the master server, however this can be routed via MaxScale, allowing MaxScale to designate which server is master.
 To do this you would add a second service and listener definition for the master server.